-Established patients are eligible for COVID-19 testing through Providence Medical Group.
-COVID-19 testing through Providence offers fast, accurate and thorough results, and includes a test for Flu.
+Established Providence patients are eligible for COVID-19 testing through the conveniently located Providence Medical Lab and its fast and thorough test results.

-If you believe you or a family member has COVID-19 symptoms, or have been exposed to COVID-19, contact your Providence practice —
+If you or a family member has COVID-19 symptoms, or believe you have been exposed to COVID-19, please contact your Providence practice right away —

 Beavercreek Commons Family Practice (Beavercreek)